weserv/docs/faq/README.md

 [Best practices for speeding up your web site - Disable ETags][disable-etags].

 Disabling Last-Modified will stop browsers from asking 304 Content Not Modified requests.
-In my experience this is positive, because the webserver has less requests to process, and browsers rely more on the Cache-Control settings you serve.
+In my experience this is positive, because the webserver has fewer requests to process, and browsers rely more on the Cache-Control settings you serve.
 But it may or may not suit you.
 Some browsers will try to validate assets every few minutes if you serve them a "Last-Modified" header, and that's why I would advise to disable the use of it completely.